 - Trace the cotton swab around the phone's edges, around the buttons, and any other crevices that need to be cleaned.

 - Wipe down the phone with a dry microfiber cloth when you're done.

 Your iPhone should now be clean as a whistle.
 Probably cleaner, actually.
 That whistle's probably been in your mouth.

 These are the items that you're going to want in your iPhone cleaning kit.

 We can't stress enough how important it is to not use harsh disinfectants like bleach to clean your phone.
 All disinfectants have the potential to damage the oleophobic coating on your phone's screen, but 70% isopropyl alcohol is the least damaging of your disinfecting options.
-You won't ever use a lot of isopropyl alcohol each time you clean, but this six-pack of 32-ounce bottles will keep you stocked for a long time.
+You won't ever use a lot of isopropyl alcohol each time you clean, but this two-pack of 32-ounce bottles will keep you stocked for a long time.

-Thanks to some updated guidelines from Apple, we now know that, in addition to isopropyl alcohol, Clorox's Disinectant Wipes can be used to clean Apple products, including the iPhone.
+Thanks to some updated guidelines from Apple, we now know that, in addition to isopropyl alcohol, Clorox's Disinfectant Wipes can be used to clean Apple products, including the iPhone.
 This is thanks to these wipes being bleach-free.
 While you should consider the other tools in this list first, if what you have is a set of Clorox wipes, they should be sufficient for everyday cleaning.

 Clean every crevice